Corvallis Campus

 Campus Store

-The LBCC Campus Store carries textbooks and supplemental materials for courses taken on all campuses.
-The bookstore also offers school supplies, gifts, insignia sportswear, electronics, and convenience store merchandise.
+The LBCC Campus Store carries course materials and supplemental materials for classes taken on all campuses.
+The bookstore also offers school supplies, gifts, LBCC gear, electronics, and convenience store merchandise.
 SNAP benefits are accepted where applicable.
-Bookstore hours are 8:00 a.m. to 4:00 p.m., Monday through Thursday, 8:00 a.m. to 2:00 p.m.
+Hours of operation are 8:00 a.m. to 4:00 p.m., Monday through Thursday, 8:00 a.m. to 2:00 p.m.
 Friday at our Albany main campus location.
 Visit our website for online ordering, book buyback information, store closure dates, extended hours, store events and more.
-Textbooks and supplemental materials for classes offered at Benton Center, Lebanon Center, and Sweet Home are also available at the Campus store or online, with convenient pickup at the center locations.
-UPS shipping direct to home is also available.
+Course materials and supplemental materials for classes offered at the Corvallis Campus and Lebanon Campus are also available at the Campus Store or online, with convenient pickup at the center locations.
+Shipping direct to home is also available.

 Campus Public Safety